jugegp16/TagTracker/README.md

                         output file path for summary report
                         default: ./task-tracker.md
 ```
-> Tip: Set up an alias/cron job to streamline your workflow further!
+> Tip: Set up an AutoHotKey, alias, and/or cron job to streamline your workflow further!

 ### Features
 - Monthly calendar view